nutanix/libvfio-user/docs/vfio-user.rst

 For ``AF_UNIX``, we rely on OS mandatory access controls on the socket files, therefore it is up to the management layer to set up the socket as required.
-Socket types than span guests or hosts will require a proper authentication mechanism.
+Socket types that span guests or hosts will require a proper authentication mechanism.
 Defining that mechanism is deferred to a future version of the protocol.